Mindful Living

 How to Prepare

-• Simmer 1 tablespoon of dried berries in 2 cups of water for 20 minutes.
+• Simmer 1 tbsp dried berries in 2 cups water for 20 minutes.

-• Strain and drink 1 cup in the morning to enhance clarity and vitality.
+• Strain and drink 1 cup in the morning for clarity and vitality.

 Motherwort: The Heart-Calming Embrace